Mendasp/NS2Plus/README.md

 Latest changes
 ==============
+- /05/2014 (Build 265):
+	- You can now sort by column in the mods window.

 - 22/05/2014 (Build 265):
 	- Added new BoneWall icon for the minimap (Thanks remi.D!)
 	- Mod updater now shows a list of the mods that have been updated.